Businessplan.Earlylight.io | Updated: Feb 2026

 • Finalize frass sourcing contract and begin packaging concept design (~$10K design budget).

-• Evaluate 3-5 BSF modular technology partners with biodigester integration capability.
+• Evaluate 3-5 BSF modular technology partners with distributed deployment capability.

 • Close 1-2 composter partnerships in Houston for steady waste exchange channels.